vesperin/stircup/index.md

 After performing source code typicality analysis over all the generated results (by checking the Typicality checkbox), you will see below an area chart displaying the typicality scores of all the generated results.
+Thick circles are typical code examples and thin circles are atypical ones.

 <center><div id="chart_div"></div></center>